paniash/website/blog/2021-05-30-firefox-fonts.md

-@def title: "Font rendering in firefox"
+@def title = "Font rendering in firefox"

 # Font rendering on firefox